junqing-zhang/junqing-zhang.github.io/_pages/about.md

 toc: true
 ---

-Junqing Zhang received the PhD degree in Electronics and Electrical Engineering from Queen’s University Belfast, UK in Jan.
+Junqing Zhang is a Reader (Associate Professor) in the School of Computer Science and Informatics at the University of Liverpool, UK.
+He received the PhD degree in Electronics and Electrical Engineering from Queen’s University Belfast, UK in Jan.
 2016.
-He is a Reader (Associate Professor) in the School of Computer Science and Informatics at the University of Liverpool, UK.
 His research interests span wireless security, physical-layer security, key generation, radio-frequency fingerprint identification, and wireless sensing.
 He has authored or co-authored more than 100 peer-reviewed publications, including over 70 journal articles.

 His work focuses on developing innovative and practical physical layer security solutions for next-generation wireless systems, aiming for ultra-low energy consumption alongside strong security guarantees.
 He also explores novel wireless sensing applications using Wi-Fi and mmWave radars.
 His research leverages a wide range of Internet of Things technologies, including IEEE 802.11a/g/n/ac/ax, LoRa/LoRaWAN, Bluetooth, and IEEE 802.15.4/ZigBee, with particular emphasis on the physical and MAC layers.

 Dr. Zhang was a co-recipient of the Best Workshop Paper Award at IEEE WCNC 2025.
 He serves as a Senior Area Editor for IEEE Transactions on Information Forensics and Security and an Associate Editor for IEEE Transactions on Mobile Computing.
-He has also taken on key leadership roles, including TPC Symposium Co-Chair of ICNC 2025, ICNC 2026, and ICC 2023.
+He has also taken on key leadership roles, including TPC Symposium Co-Chair of ICNC 2025, ICNC 2026, ICC 2023, and  ICC 2027.
 In addition, he has served as TPC Co-Chair for several specialized workshops, such as the IEEE INFOCOM 2023–2025 DeepWireless Workshops, the IEEE GLOBECOM/ICC 2024–2025 Wireless Security Workshops, and the IEEE WCNC/PIMRC 2025 Physical Layer Security Workshop.

 Please find more information from his
 * [Education and Work](/edu-work-experience/)